Hughav92/PhD_Thesis_Obsidian_Vault/Methods/Computational Linguistics/Automatic Terminology Recognition (ATR)/Methods/Domain Coherence.md

 > 2. **Length**
 > 	Only single-word candidates are considered, as longer terms are more specific
 > 3. **Content**
-> 	Only content-bearing words are of interest (i.e. non)
+> 	Only content-bearing words are of interest (i.e. nouns, verbs, adjectives)
+> 4. **Semantic Relatedness**
+> 	A term is more general if it is semantically related to many specific terms (p.
+4)

+The first three steps are used to select candidate terms. [[@astrakhantsevATR4SToolkitStateart2018]] provides the concrete parameters of extracting

+1. Multi-word terms are extracted using a [[Contextual Value (C-Value)|a standard term extraction technique]].
+2.